ArkoSammy12/creeper-healing/README.md

 Special modes that customize the way explosions are healed even further:

  - **Daytime Healing Mode**: Makes explosions wait until sunrise to begin healing.
 When they do, they will need a source of light to be able to heal.
  - **Difficulty-based Healing Mode**: Speeds up or slows down the healing of explosions depending on the difficulty of the world or server.
  - **Blast-resistance based Healing Mode**: Blocks with a higher blast resistance will take longer to heal.
 Their delays will also receive a randomized offset, causing blocks to heal in bursts.

+Blocks will be healed during the explosion healing process.
+A block may be healed at a position if a player would also be able to place a block at that position.

 ### Different explosion sources